Kejom (Babanki) – English Lexicon

 Over 2,000 entries that serve as an introduction to Kejom words and phrases are found in this lexicon.
 The 1,800 SIL Comparative African Word List served as a thematic basis for the initial collection of words.
 Each lexical entry includes a phonetic transcription, part of speech, noun class and a brief definition in English.
 Additional information such as: variant forms (form spoken in Kejom Kettingo), and plural forms of nouns may also be found.
 A general introduction precedes the body of the lexicon.
 The phonology of Kejom is briefly presented and the Kejom Alphabet is provided.
 The noun class system of Kejom is also introduced.
 Some modifiers like possessive pronouns, demonstratives and some numerals are shown in this part.
 Following the body of the lexicon is an English-Kejom Index of more than 2,000 entries.

-A complementary grammar of Kejom (Babanki) has been published in our programme:
+A complementary grammar of Kejom (Babanki) has also been published in our programme:

 - A Pedagogic Grammar of Babanki